-Orange Park, FL— Orange Park Medical Center received an “A” grade in the patient safety survey released by the independent Leapfrog Group last week.
-An “A” is the highest score attainable and only one other northeast Florida hospital received the same score.
-One received a “B” and three received a “C”
+Orange Park, FL – Orange Park Medical Center received an “A” grade in the patient safety survey released by the independent Leapfrog Group last week.
+An “A” is the highest score attainable, showcasing Orange Park’s heightened focus and proven outcomes regarding patient safety and quality.

 The Hospital Safety Score uses national performance measures from the Leapfrog Hospital Survey, the Agency for Healthcare Research and Quality, the Centers for Disease Control and Prevention and the Centers for Medicare and Medicaid Services to produce a single score representing a hospital's overall safety performance.

 The score includes a list of weighted measures, such as the number of patients who develop severe pressure ulcers, have surgical objects left inside their body cavities or develop postoperative pulmonary emboli.
 They also take into consideration the frequency with which the hospital employs best practices to prevent pneumonia, infections or other complications.

 The Washington, D.C.-based Leapfrog Group is an independent, national nonprofit founded more than a decade ago by leading employers and private health-care experts.